arinikiz/DSA210---Term-Project/README.md

 In the course of the analysis, country-specific data for Türkiye was extracted.
 Türkiye was identified as a terrorism hotspot according to the evolving methodology.
 Further exploration of Türkiye's data provided an opportunity to deepen understanding of the datasets and to test the refined methodology.

+**Note:** Findings and remarks for EDA analysis have been recorded in MarkDown files corresponding to each data set.
+(For instance, report on remarks and findings of the EDA analysis on GTD can be accessed from EDA_GTD >> GTD_findings.md)

 To maintain analytical clarity and manageability without compromising accuracy, the revised methodology is outlined as follows: